 Shakespeare, like the sun, is a metaphor; he always means something other than he is.
-(Scott Wilson, 1996: 128)

-Edward Pechter's What Was Shakespeare (1995) set out to evaluate Shakespeare millennium at least, there was no "end of Shakespeare Studies as We Know It" in sight, rather a "transformation" (Pechter, 1995: 14).
-This transformation - the result of ideological battles over the role of literature, history, politics and aesthetic value - seemed to have shattered a kind of previous consensus, or, as Pechter calls it, a

-Studies after the so-called "Theory Wars" and concluded that, at the turn of the poststructuralist theory, postmodernism, feminism, postcolonialism, new historicism and cultural materialism.
-At the centre of this "alternative" and "political"

-"unified discourse" (18) in Shakespeare criticism.
-The unified discourse was that of agency, and political effectiveness" (38).
-Where the self-stylised radicalism of the new dissidents sees discontinuity, Pechter in his critique sees nothing but continuity, since dissidence and radical critique are the very backbone of the humanities and humanism itself.
-This is a tenet that has become quite strong in recent years, namely that the anti-humanism of theory has always relied in fact on a caricature of ("liberal") humanism in order to detract from the fact that the humanities have always depended and thrived on dissensus rather than enforced consensus as their fundamental form of knowledge production - an argument most forcefully made in Edward Said's Humanism and Democratic Criticism (2004).
+Edward Pechter's by now classic What Was Shakespeare sets out to evaluate Shakespeare Studies after the so-called "Theory Wars" and concludes that, at the turn of the millennium at least, there was no "end of Shakespeare Studies as We Know It" in sight, rather a "transformation".
+This transformation - the result of ideological battles over the role of literature, history, politics and aesthetic value seemed to have shattered a kind of previous consensus, or, as Pechter calls it, a "unified discourse" in Shakespeare criticism.
+The unified discourse, was that of "formalist humanism" 4 which collapsed as a result of the combined attack of poststructuralist theory, postmodernism, feminism, postcolonialism, new historicism and cultural materialism.
+At the centre of this "alternative" and "political" Shakespeare were "questions about textuality and history, and about subjectivity, agency, and political effectiveness".
+5 Where the self-stylised radicalism of the new dissidents saw discontinuity, however, Pechter in his critique sees nothing but continuity - since dissidence and radical critique are the very backbone of the humanities and humanism itself.
+This is a tenet that has become quite strong in recent years: the antihumanism of theory and new historicism relies in fact on a caricature of ('liberal') humanism and detracts from the idea that the humanities have always depended and thrived on dissensus, rather than on a kind of enforced ideological consensus, as their fundamental form of knowledge production - an argument most forcefully made by Edward Said almost twenty years ago.